Apply Current Vacancy

 Equal Opportunity Anti Discrimination Anti Harassment and Bullying Policy

-The purpose of this policy is to outline the Kestrel Apprentice Solutions Equal Opportunity – Anti Discrimination, Anti-Harassment and Bullying Policy.
+The purpose of this policy is to outline the Kestrel Recruitment Equal Opportunity – Anti Discrimination, Anti-Harassment and Bullying Policy.

-Kestrel Apprentice Solutions is committed to providing a workplace free of all forms of discrimination and harassment, including sexual harassment and bullying.
+Kestrel Recruitment is committed to providing a workplace free of all forms of discrimination and harassment, including sexual harassment and bullying.
 It aims for equality of opportunity and treatment for all employees.

-This policy is intended to ensure that there is a shared understanding amongst all Kestrel Apprentice Solutions employees, temporary staff, independent contractors, volunteers and work experience personnel of Kestrel Apprentice Solutions expectations in regards to acceptable and appropriate behaviour within the workplace.
+This policy is intended to ensure that there is a shared understanding amongst all Kestrel Recruitment employees, temporary staff, independent contractors, volunteers and work experience personnel of Kestrel Recruitment expectations in regards to acceptable and appropriate behaviour within the workplace.

 Discrimination and Harassment is not only unacceptable, it is unlawful pursuant to State legislation (Equal Opportunity Act 2010, Racial and Religious Tolerance Act 2001) and Federal legislation (Age Discrimination Act 2004, Sex Discrimination Act 1984; Racial Discrimination Act 1975; Disability Discrimination Act 1992; Human Rights and Equal Opportunity Commission Act 1986; Fair Work Act 2009) and Occupational Health & Safety legislation.
 Bullying is unacceptable and may also be unlawful.

-Kestrel Apprentice Solutions is dedicated to a proactive approach by taking reasonable steps such as educating and training employees; as well as continuing to monitor behaviour and endeavouring to prevent any disputes from occurring in the first instance, even in the absence of a formal dispute/grievance.
+Kestrel Recruitment is dedicated to a proactive approach by taking reasonable steps such as educating and training employees; as well as continuing to monitor behaviour and endeavouring to prevent any disputes from occurring in the first instance, even in the absence of a formal dispute/grievance.

 Management will treat all disputes confidentially, seriously and sympathetically. anyone found to have breached this policy.